 Other companies and governments are exploring ways to capitalise on the new reality of a dynamic labour market.
 New tasks require new skills, and van den Broek says alongside digitisation and automation is increasing demand for analytical and creative tasks.

 AI facilitates interactions, says van den Broek, but everything still needs the human touch.
 Companies that don’t want to be Uberised need to find innovative ways to help the two ends meet.
 Startups are the best at finding innovative solutions to these problems, he says, but they don’t scale well.

-Randstad recognised this, and decided to partner with various existing startups to meet the bar that’s being set by jobseeker expectations.
-What results is a talent funnel, where things like jobs alerts, payroll, skills assessments, interviewing, networking and more can be facilitated by a suite of online platforms, apps and analytical tools.
+Randstad recognised this and decided to partner with various existing startups to meet the bar that’s being set by jobseeker expectations.
+What results is a talent funnel, where things like jobs alert, payroll, skills assessments, interviewing, networking and more can be facilitated by a suite of online platforms, apps and analytical tools.